 Although the college does not yet offer the assessment online, you can still complete this matriculation requirement from a remote location and have your scores counted toward placement at Porterville College.
 For example, if you live near a community college you may take the test at that campus and have your scores sent to the Counseling Center at Porterville College to be reviewed by a counselor.
 The counselor will review the English, Reading, or mathematics course recommendations on your assessment and place you accordingly into Porterville College classes.
 However, you need to make sure that the assessment offered at that community college is an assessment that has been approved by the California Community College State Chancellor's office.
 The counseling center at the community college where you take the test can let you know if the assessment is approved or not.

 If you are not able to complete the orientation on campus, there are a couple of ways in which you can do this online.
 One of the campus-specific graduation requirements at Porterville College is the Education P101 course that is listed in Area A of the Porterville College general education checklist.
 This is a one-unit, short-term course that is designed to further orient students to the college, development of study skills, personal development, graduation requirements, and transfer.
 This course is offered online, and if you complete the course it will be counted toward completion of the orientation.
 You should let a counselor know that you are also requesting that this be counted toward orientation if you are a distance education student.
-In an effort to offer orientation in an environment where more students are finding themselves in with today's technology, the college is in the process of offering the orientation via Youtube.
-However, this is still under development but will be completed soon.
-Please check the website for the announcement when this will be available.

 The college provides an online counselor who can answer your questions via email (firstname.lastname@example.org).
 When you send the counselor an email, you can expect an answer within forty-eight (48) hours.
 Some of the various programs on campus, such as EOPS and the Transfer Center, also have a counselor available online to answer questions specific to those programs.
 Check out their web pages for the link to their online counselor.